Anthropology, Biochemistry, Exercise Science Degrees Approved

 February 24, 2006—

-Michigan Tech’s Board of Control gave final approval Friday, Feb.
+Michigan Tech’s Board of Trustees gave final approval Friday, Feb.
 24, to a new Bachelor of Science in Anthropology program and preliminary approval to two other BS degrees, one in biochemistry and molecular biology and the other in exercise science.

 The anthropology program is part of an ongoing effort to expand the number of degrees offered by Michigan Tech and attract a wider range of students.
 "Based upon enrollments in anthropology on other university campuses, we expect that this will broaden our appeal, particularly among women and underrepresented groups," said Bruce Seely, chair of the Department of Social Sciences.